Tadessejemal1/Leaderboard-web/README.md

-# To Do App
+# Leaderboard-web

->  This project is using webpack to structure To-do-list app.
-It is a minimal implementation of a To Do list application
+>  This project is using webpack to structure Leaderboard-web.
+It is a minimal implementation of a Leaderboard-web application

 ## Built With